mortenivar/Jed-modes/README.aspell.txt

-- The sixth variable, "Aspell_Use_Replacement_Wordlist", may be set to 1 to have e.g. "too-fast-fingers-for-their-own-good"-typos, like typing "teh" instead of "the", autocorrected while typing.
+- The sixth variable, "Aspell_Use_Replacement_Wordlist", may be set to 1 to have e.g. "too-fast-fingers-for-their-own-good"-typos, like typing "teh" instead of "the", auto corrected while typing.
 It defaults to 0.
-For this you must maintain a list of typos and their accompanying corrections in the file, ".aspell_repl.$LANG", residing in you home directory, where
-  $LANG denotes the two-letter ISO-639-1 code for your language.
-So, for the English language, the file would be named ".aspell_repl.en".
-The format of this file is simply the typo to be autocorrected followed by a space and followed by the correction word, each on a line by itself, e.g.
+For this you must maintain a list of typos and their accompanying corrections in the hidden file, ".aspell_repl.$LANG", residing in you home directory, where $LANG denotes the language code of the aspell dictionary.
+So, for the English language, the file might be named ".aspell_repl.en" or ".aspell_repl.en_US" or some other variant that you happen to use.
+You may see that code in the status line.
+The format of this file is simply the typo to be auto corrected followed by a colon and followed by the correction word or words, each on a line by itself, e.g.

   ..
-  becuase because
+  becuase:because
   ..
-  teh the
-  thnaks thanks
-  thsi this
+  teh:the
+  thnaks:thanks
+  thsi:this
   ..

+  You may of course also use it to expand abbreviations or mnemonics, e.g.

+  mbj:Morten Bo Johansen

+  <space> or <return> triggers the function

 - The seventh variable, "Aspell_Use_Tabcompletion", may be used to complete words, if you have the "tabcomplete" extension from,